 - Official clinical electives funded by the UCLA Center for World Health

-- Please refer to the information and FAQs below
+- Please refer to the Elective Site Descriptions, Application Resources, and FAQs below.

 - Available in Brazil, Canada, Ireland, Israel, Japan, Poland, Sweden, and the United Kingdom.

 - Note that these elective opportunities do not come with funding from the UCLA Center for World Health.

 - Should you have any additional questions regarding the international electives not funded by DGSOM, please send your inquiry to email@example.com.

 OFFICIAL UCLA CENTER FOR WORLD HEALTH CLINICAL ELECTIVES

 The UCLA Center for World Health is pleased to offer official, funded clinical electives for a limited number of medical students.
 These electives are offered at eight sites in seven countries, each with a clearly defined set of goals and objectives and detailed curriculum.
 Please see below for the elective site descriptions and application materials.

 ELECTIVE SITE DESCRIPTIONS